 Hyper-V’s dynamic memory (first introduced in Windows Server 2008 R2 SP1) provides a solution to this problem.
 The memory works by allocating all the physical RAM in the virtualization host to a shared pool.
 The memory from the dynamic memory pool is divided between the VMs running on the host.
 The hypervisor adjusts the amount of memory allocated to each VM based on the requirements of each VM.

 If a VM’s workload increases, memory is dynamically added to the VM.
-If the VM’s workload and memory demand later decreases, or other VMs on the same Hyper-V host have higher-priority memory requests, memory is dynamically removed from the VM.
+If the VM’s workload and memory demand later decrease, or other VMs on the same Hyper-V host have higher-priority memory requests, memory is dynamically removed from the VM.

 Dynamic Memory Requirements